ManuelFerreras/security-researcher-path/Audits/CodeHawks/First Flights/First Flight #2: Puppy Raffle/audit.md

 ## Goals

-- [ ] Check that duplicated addresses can only participate once.
+- [x] Check that duplicated addresses can only participate once.
 <br>

-- [ ] Check all variables are well used and unchanged variables remain immutable.
+- [x] Check all variables are well used and unchanged variables remain immutable.
 <br>

-- [ ] Check the refund logic.
+- [x] Check the refund logic.
 Special attention to where the funds come from, conditions of refund, and that it is not reentrant.
 <br>

-- [ ] Check that fee address can only be set by the owner.
+- [x] Check that fee address can only be set by the owner.
 <br>

-- [ ] Check that there are enough funds for any refunds, prices and fees.
+- [x] Check that there are enough funds for any refunds, prices and fees.
+Also that there is no case where the owner cant withdraw fees.
 <br>

 ## Notes